z4f1r0v/zafirov.me/content/posts/scala.md

 and my inability to program against specification.
 Solely has it been due to the memory leaks and complicated concurrency issues.
-As much as this could be my luck and lack of right problem to push the tools to their limits, I still maintain the opinion that the Scala is the right choice for building reliant software.
+As much as this could be my luck and lack of right problem to push the tools to their limits, I still maintain the opinion that Scala is the right choice for building reliant software.

+#### Twitter ingestion
+I was working at a growing social media management startup when my team got the green light to reimplement a core piece of functionality that ingested Twitter data.
+We wanted to use Scala.
+Lightbend (at the time Typesafe) had just released akka-streams 1.0.
+Albeit scarce on documentation, it was a major upgrade over other Java libraries like RxJava.
+We were an excited tag-team that spawned a set of services that made a 10x data ingestion throughput improvement.
+We implemented subscription management of Twitter accounts, real-time streaming of tweets, up-to-date refresh of tweets, restreaming in case of failure, monitoring, alerting.
+We ended up with a stable product that succeeded our stay at the given employer.

 ## The bad